gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 After a 40 minute walk, I came across the ruins which are now preserved as a national park and recreation area.
 Soccer fields and tennis courts surround the deceptively large ruins.
-I navigated through the 12 feet high stone walls and was delighted to see the Cherry Blossom trees were starting to bud.
+I navigated through the tall stone walls and was delighted to see the Cherry Blossom trees were starting to bud in the castle grounds.

 <img src="https://i.imgur.com/cGPiMEA.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Cherry Blossom Photo">

-It turns out in Feudal Japan that castles were basically small villages.
-Hence, they needed to be more than just fortresses.
-Go figure.
-At the top I experienced some of my favorite views overlooking the nearby Ohori Park (大濠公園):
+As it turns out in Feudal Japan, castles were basically small villages housing lords, nobility, and pretty much whoever the castle ruler wanted nearby.
+The more important people were higher up the castle grounds.
+At the top I experienced some of my favorite views overlooking the nearby Ohori Park (大濠公園).
+"Ohori" is Japanese for moat and the park lives up to the name.
+About half of the park
+is a really big lake which you can see part of below!

 <img src="https://i.imgur.com/8vnqnh9.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Castle View Photo">

 I had a fantastic time walking around both Fukuoka and Hakata.
 I surprised maybe four or five people with my Japanese.
-One local was so surprised he took a photo with me.
+One local was so impressed he took a photo with me.
 Most would say with "Wow, you're Japanese is great!" but I brought them back down to Earth by replying "not really, I'm at the level of a two-year old."
-It's a bit of a canned phrase I've developed here but I still appreciated the reply from the man who joked "No, you're more like a three-year old!"
+It's a bit of a canned phrase I've developed here but I still appreciated the reply from a man who joked "No, you're more like a three-year old!"

 That's all from me for now.
 You'll be hearing more about my primary adventure in Fukuoka another time!
 Please enjoy one of the last photos I took: a view of